The Constant Practice of the Good: Why Showing Up Matters More Than Being Perfect

 Corporate “Ethical Nudges”

 Companies such as Patagonia and TOMS have institutionalized ethical nudges.
-In practice, patagonia’s “Don’t Buy This Jacket” campaign encouraged customers to repair or recycle instead of buying new, reinforcing a culture of sustainability.
-TOMS’ “One for One” model tied each purchase to a charitable donation.
-These corporate nudges illustrate how embedding small, consistent ethical choices into larger systems can amplify impact Simple, but easy to overlook..
+Patagonia’s “Don’t Buy This Jacket” campaign encouraged customers to repair or recycle instead of buying new, reinforcing a culture of sustainability.
+In practice, tOMS’ “One for One” model tied each purchase to a charitable donation.
+These corporate nudges illustrate how embedding small, consistent ethical choices into larger systems can amplify impact.

 Putting It All Together: Your Personal Action Plan